-I’d like to thank Andrés Gómez Emilsson for many great conversations on annealing (and first calling my attention to the term), energy sinks, and countless other topics, and careful feedback on a draft of this work; Robin Carhart-Harris and Karl Friston for a beautiful description of simulated annealing; Romeo Stevens for wide discussion about annealing & ontologies; Adam Safron for introducing me to the depth of explanation afforded by predictive coding, pointing me toward injection locking, and many great conversations in general; Quintin Frerichs for his hard work toward making therapeutic applications of this theory real, and the rest of the QRI team for support and inspiration; QRI’s community and in particular our donors, for their generous support; Milan Griffes for careful feedback on a draft of this work; Alex Alekseyenko and James Dama for discussions about simulated annealing; Anthony Markwell for sharing the Buddhist Dhamma with me in such a thoughtful and generous way; Justin Mares for his constant curiosity and encouragement; my parents, for their endless love and patience; Lena Zaitseva and Lena Selesneva for their deep warmth and support; and especially Ivanna Evtukhova, who has made my life radically better and whose love, energy, and obsession with Buddhist enlightenment gave me reason to start.
+I’d like to thank Andrés Gómez Emilsson for many great conversations on annealing (and first calling my attention to the term), energy sinks, and countless other topics, and careful feedback on a draft of this work (various drafts shared with QRI throughout the process); Robin Carhart-Harris and Karl Friston for a beautiful description of simulated annealing; Romeo Stevens for wide discussion about annealing & ontologies; Adam Safron for introducing me to the depth of explanation afforded by predictive coding, pointing me toward injection locking, and many great conversations in general; Quintin Frerichs for his hard work toward making therapeutic applications of this theory real, and the rest of the QRI team for support and inspiration; QRI’s community and in particular our donors, for their generous support; Milan Griffes for careful feedback on a draft of this work; Alex Alekseyenko and James Dama for discussions about simulated annealing; Anthony Markwell for sharing the Buddhist Dhamma with me in such a thoughtful and generous way; Justin Mares for his constant curiosity and encouragement; my parents, for their endless love and patience; Lena Zaitseva and Lena Selesneva for their deep warmth and support; and especially Ivanna Evtukhova, who has made my life radically better and whose love, energy, and obsession with Buddhist enlightenment gave me reason to start.

 To my guardian angels.